Innovations in Food Cans

 The top priority of food can makers and can lining companies is to provide safe, quality containers that protect freshness, taste and nutrition.
 The industry also recognizes its responsibility to protect the environment, listen to consumers and innovate.

 Food Cans: Food cans provide safe and affordable food that is convenient and readily available.
 Canned foods play a key role in helping families achieve healthy diets amid busy schedules and household budgets.
-Food cans are infinitely recyclable and canned food helps curb food waste.
+The metal in food cans is infinitely recyclable and canned food helps curb food waste.

 Can Linings: Can linings protect the integrity of the can, prevent corrosion and provide the highest quality barrier to bacteria, while maintaining quality, flavor and freshness.

-In response to consumer preferences, the industry spent years actively developing and testing next-generation can linings.
-Today, more than 95 percent of food can production has moved to these new linings.
+In response to consumer preferences, the industry spent years actively developing and testing new can linings.
+In the United States, nearly all (98%) of U.S. food can production has moved to these new linings.

 - New linings are different from their predecessors in that they do not use bisphenol A (BPA) as a component of the can lining.

-- They are typically made from acrylic, polyester, non-BPA epoxies or olefin polymers.
+- New linings are typically made from acrylic, polyester, non-BPA epoxies or olefin polymers.

 Development of Safe and Effective Can Linings: The development of can linings has always had a strong focus on consumer safety.
 Hundreds of materials are screened for beneficial properties before being selected to compete for inclusion in can lining prototypes.
 Only a fraction of the best performers become part of next-generation linings that are proven safe and effective and approved by regulatory authorities.